dannybrown37/DelugeRecordingCleaner/README.md

 # Deluge Recording Cleaner

-Tool to move unused recordings on a Synthstrom Deluge SD card to a separate folder called UNUSED RECORDINGS.
+Tool to move unused recordings from the SAMPLES/RECORD folder on a Synthstrom Deluge SD card to a separate folder called UNUSED RECORDINGS.

 It is highly recommended that you use this program on a local backup of your SD card, confirm it did what you wanted it to do, then update